Scalekit FAST MCP Integration is now live

 4. Generate the authorization URL

-When a user clicks "Login with SSO," your app generates an authorization URL.
+When a user clicks "Login with SSO," your app uses a method in the SDK to generates an authorization URL.
 This URL redirects the user to their IdP.

 func loginHandler(w http.ResponseWriter, r *http.Request) { // Define the redirect URI (this should match what is set in Scalekit) redirectUri := "https://yourapp.com/callback" // Configure authorization options (e.g., specify connection ID) options := scalekit.AuthorizationUrlOptions{ ConnectionId: "conn_123456789", // Or use Org ID / Login Hint } // Generate the authorization URL using the Scalekit client authURL := client.GetAuthorizationUrl(redirectUri, options) // Redirect the user to their IdP's login page http.Redirect(w, r, authURL, http.StatusFound) }